 where

-and $M_t(x_n)$ is defined analogously.
-The absolute value of the sum of the first two terms on the right hand side is bounded above by $|x - x_n| Y_t(1)$, and one obtains the same upper bound when $x_n > x$.
-Since this vanishes a.s. as $x_n \to x$, it suffices to consider the difference $M_t(x_n) - M_t(x)$.
-This can be handled in the same way as the difference of martingales in part (b) using Lemma~\ref{lemma_dctbdg}, and converges to $0$ in probability.
-The proof is complete. \end{proof}
+for $x=0$ and $x=x_n$.
+The absolute value of the sum of the first two terms on the right hand side is bounded above by $|x_n| Y_s(1)$, and one obtains the same upper bound when $x_n > 0$.
+Hence, uniformly for $s \leq t$, these terms are bounded above in absolute value by $|x_n| V_t^*$.
+Taking the supremum over $s \in [0,t]$, we obtain